plasmaster09/inventory-webapp-03-db-connection-setup/README.md

 This imports the configured connection from `db_connection.js`; since the two files are in the same folder, the relative path for the require statement starts with `./`.

 Next, we'll write and run a series of SQL statements.

+>
+> If you've already designed your database elsewhere, skip steps 3.3.1 and 3.3.2, and start from step 3.3.2b instead.

 *Each statement we're about to write and use can be found in an `.sql` file in the subdirectory `db/queries/init`.*